PrivateSky/dicontainer/README.md

     container.service(name, arr, callback)

 ## declareDependency
-    //identical with  service but to signal that a callback can instantiate local/closure things that are not services container.declareDependency(name, arr, callback)
+    /*  identical with  service but to clearify for programmers that a callback can instantiate local/closure things that are not really services
+    */
+    container.declareDependency(name, arr, callback)

 ## resolve
-    //directly assign a value to the service.
+    /* Directly assign a value to the service.
 Tt can't be null.
-It will try to initialise other services depedning on name container.resolve(name,value)
+    It will try to initialise other services depedning on name */
+    container.resolve(name,value)

 ## outOfService
-    //  Declare that a service or feature is not working properly.
-All services depending on this will get notified container.outOfService(name,value)
+    /*  Declare that a service or feature is not working properly.
+    All the services depending on this will get notified */
+    container.outOfService(name,value)

 The callback given to service or declareDependecy functions will behave like in angular except that the first parameter will be always a boolean (outOfService flag) that will signal that the callback is called for invalidating the current service or for proper initialisation